Rivendell: Legacy

 In the period of counterculture in the Western world of the 1960s and 1970s, a commune called Maos Lyst (Mao's Delight) was founded on the island of Zealand, Denmark, in 1968, its inhabitants replacing their surnames with Kløvedal, the Danish for Rivendell.
 Several of them later became well-known cultural personalities in the country.

 The Rivendell Winery operated from 1987 to 2008 in New York's Hudson River Valley.

 The Tolkien Ensemble set all the songs in The Lord of the Rings to music on four CDs between 1997 and 2005, each with "Rivendell" in its title.
 The Swedish classical composer Anna-Lena Laurin has written a work for two guitars entitled "Rivendell".

 The Canadian progressive rock band Rush memorialised the Elvish sanctuary in the song "Rivendell" on their 1975 studio album Fly by Night.
 The song focuses on the tranquillity and seemingly endless time a weary traveller could find there, with lyrics such as "Elfin songs and endless nights / Sweet wine and soft relaxing lights / Time will never touch you / Here in this enchanted place".

+The Dutch artist Cor Blok made numerous paintings of Middle-earth.
+The Tolkien scholar Daniel Howick especially admired Blok's "wonderfully atmospheric" 1960 painting of Rivendell.